 Wine trekking through the mountain vineyards

 Trentino is the only region that rhymes with vino, as an old Italian slogan goes.
-And we’re not the only ones who see the connection: the combination of top-quality wine and high-altitude vineyards — often surpassing 700 metres in altitude — convinced the prestigious New York magazine Wine Enthusiast to name Trentino as its “Wine Region of the Year 2020”.
+And we’re not the only ones who see the connection: the combination of top-quality wine and high-altitude vineyards — often surpassing 700 metres in altitude — in 2020 convinced the prestigious New York magazine Wine Enthusiast to name Trentino as its “Wine Region of the Year”.

 Trentino is also an unbeatable destination for all those who love getting in touch with nature through outdoor experiences.
 So why not combine the two in a wonderful walk through the vineyards on the mountainside?
 A trekking experience becomes truly unforgettable if it is followed by the pleasure of a visit to a winery, to drink a glass of wine in the company of the winegrowers themselves.

-So, we have three potential routes to suggest to you, in three zones which offer different landscapes and types of wine.
+So, we have four potential routes to suggest to you, in three zones which offer different landscapes and types of wine.
 Why not plan a weekend tailored to lovers of wine and nature?

 Wine trekking through glades and fields of corn in Vallagarina